cs1302uga/cs1302-ce07/README.md

    $ find src
    ```

-   For each Java file under the `src` subdirectory, fill out a table similar to the following:
+   For each Java file under the `src` subdirectory, fill out a row in a table similar to the
+   following in your notes:

+   **Note:** If a class is not an interface and does not implement an interface, write `NA` in the second
+   column.
+Also, the "Depends On" column should list any Java types in the `cs1302.ce07` package that the file
+   is dependent upon.

    | Name of the Java file | Interface or Implementing Class? | Fully Qualified Name (FQN) | Depends On |
    |-----------------------|----------------------------------|----------------------------|------------|